coolbutuseless/optout/README.md

 Tools are included for interfacing command line tools for compressing JPG, PNG and PDF files.

+### My Use Case

+The vignettes for
-**My use case** - the vignettes for [ggpattern](https:/github.com/coolbutuseless/ggpattern) are huge because of the image example, and I wanted to be able to optimize and compress images from within the vignette *Rmd* files.
+[ggpattern](https:/github.com/coolbutuseless/ggpattern) are huge because of all the image-based examples.
+I want to be able to optimize and compress the vignette images from within the *Rmd* files to try and keep the packge under a reasonable size.

 ## Security Warning